mitch-strong/GoWeb/README.md

 1. Create a Client
 2. Create a user in this realm
 3. Edit allowed redirect URLS
-4. Edit Constands in main.go and rebuild docker image
+4. Edit constants in main.go and rebuild docker image

 ## Docker
 ```